Committees and Advisory BoardsClick here for Advisory Board Application - Click here for Advisory Boards Openings

 This committee is composed of three members of the public and the Board of Commissioners.
 The Budget Committee meets three or four times in a public setting each spring to review and approve proposed budget documents by the Budget Officer for the County.
 Budget Committee members should have an interest in County operations and an understanding of governmental budget processes.

-The duties of the Emergency Medical Services (EMS) Board are to review and make recommendations to the Board of Commissioners regarding all applications for assignment of Ambulance Service Areas, including initial license, amendment to a license, or renewal of license.
+The duties of the EMS Board are to review and make recommendations to the Board of Commissioners regarding all applications for assignment of Ambulance Service Areas, including initial license, amendment to a license, or renewal of license.
 The Board is also responsible for providing ongoing input to the County from pre-hospital care consumers, care providers, ambulance service providers and the medical community in Josephine County.

 Josephine County Fair Board